Brent Sherwin: Castleford Tigers (2007–2010)

 On 8 November 2007, Canterbury-Bankstown announced that Sherwin had been released from the remainder of his contract.
 Sherwin signed with the English club, Castleford Tigers, on a three-year contract with the English club.

-He played 21 times for Castleford in 2008.
+He played 21 times for Castleford in 2008, serving as co-captain alongside Awen Guttenbeil.
 He suffered niggling injuries through the campaign and the tigers fans were never able to see his best ability.
 He was hoping for full fitness for 2009 and a strong campaign where he would link up in the halves with Rangi Chase.

 He started the 2009 season in great form before suffering injury again where he missed 11 games.
 He has returned for the final 3 games where Cas were hoping to achieve a play off place.

 Catalans Dragons 2010

 He signed for the Catalans Dragons for the remainder of the 2010 season in a shock switch from Castleford.

 Later years

 Sherwin returned to Australia in 2011, playing in the Illawarra Carlton League which is an indirect feeder league to the St George Illawarra Dragons.

 He was appointed assistant coach for the Camden Rams in 2013 in the Group 6 Rugby League competition, working under former Bulldogs teammate Mitch Newton.